 Assistant to the Director/

 Terry began working part-time for Audubon in 2006.
 In addition to her duties as Steve Kress's assistant and webmaster/social media contact for Project Puffin, she has also assisted with grants and contracts, and organizing annual Contributor Trips in the summer months in Maine.
 Education-wise, she studied flute/voice at Shenandoah University in Winchester, VA, but soon transferred to Mansfield University in Mansfield, PA, where she completed a Bachelor's Degree in Music Merchandising (Music/Business/Marketing).
 Outside interests (besides birds) include performing in various musical groups in and around Central NY, including Cortland Area Flute Ensemble, (as well as its quartet subset, Espressivo, and trio subset, Trio Presto), the Cortland Old Timers (concert) Band, and a rock band called Blue Monday (she has an endorsement with iGuitar).
 Terry works for Project Puffin part-time, but has worked full-time at Cornell University since 1988.
-Before becoming an official staff member for Project Puffin, Terry worked with Dr. Kress for many years as the coordinator/event planner for his popular birding course Spring Field Ornithology in Ithaca, NY (where she still works full-time).
+Before joining the Project Puffin team, Terry worked with Dr. Kress for many years as the coordinator/event planner for his popular birding course Spring Field Ornithology in Ithaca, NY (where she still works full-time).
 And just one more item, which is that Terry firmly believes that the ONLY puffins anyone should ever be eating are "Seabird Sue" Schubel's delicious Cream Puffins - and she encourages you to try making a batch sometime!

 Ima Puffin is Project Puffin's official (and much beloved) "spokespuffin" - helping to spread the message in online social communities about how important Project Puffin's work is, and to help educate people (both children and adults) about conservation and stewardship.
 Ima is a fun-loving puffin!

 Seabird Sanctuary Manager